Main illustration: Tim Gilligan

 Every person on the sales team should have a way to contribute ideas to the sales ops roadmap.
 It allows you to acknowledge the fires happening on the sales floor without having to drop everything to put them out.
 If you can, go on a listening tour to identify the top priorities for each team – your SDRs, AEs, relationship managers and customer solutions folks.
 It builds bridges and cultivates empathy too.

 At the end of the day, your sales ops roadmap is a product of two things: your priorities and your capacity.
-It’s a conversation about whether you prioritize 40 small things or 3 big things, whether you put out fires or solve strategic problems.
+It’s a conversation about whether you prioritize 40 small things or three big things, whether you put out fires or solve strategic problems.
 When executed properly, your roadmap gives the entire team visibility into what’s currently being worked on and as a result, provides you with the air cover to discuss trade offs when new requests arise.